PureGrain/ProxmoxEmCP/README.md

 - Addressed issues with unapproved and outdated base images.

-- Enhanced supply chain security by using a non-root user and adding metadata.
+- Improved supply chain security by implementing a non-root user and adding metadata.

 ## Documentation